top of page

 • Changes in Appetite: A dog in pain may eat less or lose interest in food.

-• Altered Posture: Dogs may adopt a hunched posture or favor one side of their body.
+• Altered Posture: Dogs may adopt a hunched posture or favour one side of their body.

 Mobility Issues